 |1:00 – 5:00 p.m.
 MDT||In-Person Geoscience Experiences at a Partner Organization Location Near You|

-Geoscience-themed scavenger hunts will be offered in the following locations:
+Geohunts (geoscience-themed scavenger hunts) are available in the following locations:

 - Calgary, AB

 Successfully complete one of these three GeoHunts by October 30th, 2022 to be entered into the prize draw!